Frank Bough: BBC

 Bough joined the BBC as a presenter and reporter, presenting a new Newcastle upon Tyne-based show called Home at Six, soon renamed North at Six and then in 1963 becoming BBC Look North.
 Between 1964 and 1968, he was the presenter of Sportsview and in 1964 became the presenter of the BBC Sports Review of the Year, which he hosted for 18 years.
 Between 1968 and 1983, he was a regular host of the BBC's flagship Saturday afternoon sports programme, Grandstand.

 Bough was one of the BBC's football commentators for the 1966 World Cup in England and covered the match at Ayresome Park in Middlesbrough where North Korea defeated Italy 1–0, in a game regarded as one of the biggest upsets in World Cup history.
 Bough went on to present the early evening magazine programme Nationwide.
 This made him one of the most familiar faces on British television throughout the 1970s.
 For Nationwide, he covered the Watergate scandal that brought down President Nixon and, for both Nationwide and Breakfast Time, he covered five UK general elections between 1974 and 1987 and four US presidential elections between 1972 and 1984.

-Bough was twice a surprise guest on the Morecambe and Wise Christmas special, in 1977 performing a song and dance routine in a sailor's outfit with other TV personalities, including the film critic Barry Norman, the TV presenter Michael Aspel and the rugby league commentator Eddie Waring.
+Bough was twice a surprise guest on the Morecambe and Wise Christmas special, in 1977 performing a song and dance routine in a sailor's outfit with other television personalities, including the film critic Barry Norman, the presenter Michael Aspel and the rugby league commentator Eddie Waring.
 The programme's 21.3 million viewers remains one of the highest recorded viewing figures for UK Christmas viewing.
 Bough later said that he had to give Waring dancing lessons before the sketch, which was based on a comic version of the song "There is Nothing Like a Dame" from the musical South Pacific.
+The same year Bough received the Richard Dimbleby Award for outstanding contribution to factual television.

 Bough was the main presenter of the BBC's coverage of the 1978 World Cup finals in Argentina.